mikkelfo/CS473-Findr/README.md

 4. Scan the QR code with your camera and launch the app using 'Expo'

 ### Overview
-Our project is seperated in two parts, frontend and backend Frontend is located in the 'frontend' folder
+Our project is seperated in two parts, frontend and backend<br/>
+Frontend is located in the 'frontend' folder<br/>
-Backend is located in the 'src' folder (navigate through the folders to 'src/main/java/com/fashionFindr/')
+Backend is located in the 'src' folder (navigate through the folders to 'src/main/java/com/fashionFindr/')<br/>

-Frontend is organized in three parts, navigation, screens and components.
+Frontend is organized in three parts, navigation, screens and components.<br/>
-Navigation is defined in App.js
+Navigation is defined in App.js<br/>
-Screens is defined in the 'Screens' folder and is the "pages/views" of our app.
+Screens is defined in the 'Screens' folder and is the "pages/views" of our app.<br/>
-Components is defined in the 'Components' folder and is the building blocks of Screens.
+Components is defined in the 'Components' folder and is the building blocks of Screens.<br/>

 Main implementations lies in:

-Swiping feature: 'Components/Swiper.js'
+Swiping feature: 'Components/Swiper.js' <br/>
-Comment screen: 'Components/FullScreenPicture'
+Comment screen: 'Components/FullScreenPicture' <br/>
-Bookmarks: 'Screens/BookmarkScreen.js'
+Bookmarks: 'Screens/BookmarkScreen.js' <br/>
-Discovery: 'Screens/DiscoveryScreen.js'
+Discovery: 'Screens/DiscoveryScreen.js' <br/>
 Upload: 'Screens/UploadScreen.js'

 ## Have fun with our app!